-It is an interesting experience being an Australian, living in Canada and watching the U.S. Presidential election race.
+It was an interesting experience being an Australian, living in Canada and watching the U.S. Presidential election race.

 It’s kind of like watching a slow motion car crash, where everyone knows the outcome is going to be horrible, but they continue to watch.

-I keep waiting for the little child to speak up, but I’m not sure anyone is listening.
+I kept waiting for the little child to speak up, but I’m not sure anyone is listening.

 At one level it is understanding.
 The world is more and more complicated, and we are a generation who has received our main shaping stories through television and films in which there is always “baddies” and “goodies.”